Cray-HPE/sbps-marshal/GOSS_tests_for_sbps.md

 ## Steps to view the test logs

-When the test is run on master/pit node (method #1), the logs would be available at below location on the system:
+When the test is run on master/pit node (method #1), logs would be available at the below location on the system(s):
+On the master node, the high level tests results log will be available and on the individual worker node, we can see the detailed test results log.

-On the master node:/opt/cray/tests/install/logs/print_goss_json_results/
+On the master node:

+    /opt/cray/tests/install/logs/print_goss_json_results/

 e.g.
     /opt/cray/tests/install/logs/print_goss_json_results/20241002_133551.159786-1959742-YNsI6heE/out